Why Things Happen

 The Bible tells us that Abraham was the master of kindness – his tent was open on all four sides to welcome guests.
 Kindness is wonderful, but too much can be over-bearing and smothering.
 That's why Abraham was given 10 difficult tests – which all addressed his ability to go against his natural drive for kindness.
 He was told to send his son Ishmael out of the house, to bind his son Isaac on the altar, etc. Abraham had to conquer his natural tendencies – in order to balance his personality and become truly great.

-Tools for Applying the Principle
+Applying the Principle

 Rabbi Shraga Simmons